J.P. Crawford Player Props: Mariners vs. Nationals

 - The pitching staff for the Nationals has a collective 7.7 K/9, the second-worst in MLB.

-- The Nationals' 4.66 team ERA ranks 26th across all MLB pitching staffs.
+- The Nationals' 4.71 team ERA ranks 26th across all league pitching staffs.

-- The Nationals will send Williams (4-4) to the mound to make his 16th start of the season.
-He is 4-4 with a 4.14 ERA and 58 strikeouts in 76 2/3 innings pitched.
+- Irvin makes the start for the Nationals, his 10th of the season.
+He is 1-4 with a 4.93 ERA and 33 strikeouts through 42 2/3 innings pitched.

-- His last time out came on Wednesday against the St. Louis Cardinals, when the right-hander tossed six scoreless innings while giving up five hits.
+- In his last appearance on Thursday, the righty went six innings against the Arizona Diamondbacks, allowing one earned run while surrendering five hits.

-- The 31-year-old has put up an ERA of 4.14, with 6.9 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .268 batting average against him.
+- In nine games this season, the 26-year-old has a 4.93 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .258 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.